We’ve Got the Magic Bullet! How to Learn a Language with a Bullet Journal

 As I said before, the complexity of a bullet journal depends on the learner.

 Me?
 I go somewhere in the middle with my bullet journal.
-In addition to the four must-haves, I added a section to up the journal’s efficiency as a learning tool.
+In addition to the four must-haves, I added a section to improve the journal’s efficiency as a learning tool.

 A “weekly spread” is typically a two-page deal that breaks the week up into sections for the seven days.
 I just count the lines on the page, divide it into sections with a ruler and write the day and date at the top of each section.